galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >
 >    {% include snippets/rename_dataset.md %}
 >
-> 4. Check that the datatype of the 2 fastq files is fasqsanger.gz
+> 4. Check that the datatype of the 2 fastq files is fastqsanger.gz
 >
 >    {% include snippets/change_datatype.md datatype="datatypes" %}
 >